saranted/IoT-behavior-Dataset/README.md

 Attribute Information:
 * features headers description

-H : packet size transmition in a unidirectional depregating responses (host to all)
+H : packet size transfer in a unidirectional deprecating response (host to all)

-HH : packet size trasmition in a bidireccional way betwen IPs (host to host)
+HH : packet size transfer in a bidirectional way between IPs (host to host)

-HpHp: packet transmition from host to host taking ports as enrichment of data (host:port to host:port)
+HpHp: packet transfer from host to host taking ports as enrichment of data (host:port to host:port)

 HH_jit: difference in time between transaction with the same IP values (host to host)

 * Time-frame